--- Evaline, a client at Soroti Regional Referral Hospital ART Clinic, Eastern UgandaHIV-positive mothers in Uganda often face difficult decisions concerning HIV treatment for themselves and their infants, as a disconnect between clinics can lead to long wait times between appointments and force a mother to choose between her own treatment and her child's.
+-- Evaline, a client at Soroti Regional Referral Hospital ART Clinic, Eastern UgandaHIV-positive mothers in Uganda often face difficult decisions concerning HIV treatment for themselves and their infants: A disconnect between clinics can cause long waits and even force a mother to choose between her own treatment and her child's.

-Could something as simple as synchronizing appointments for both mother and baby help achieve the global goal to eliminate mother-to-child transmission of HIV by 2015?
+Could something as simple as synchronizing appointments for both mother and baby help achieve the goal of eliminating mother-to-child transmission of HIV by 2015?

-USAID Strengthening Uganda's Systems for Treating AIDS Nationally is supporting the establishment and ongoing functioning of mother-baby care points in hospitals to help improve retention of mother and baby paired clients and the provision of HIV services.
+The USAID Strengthening Uganda's Systems for Treating AIDS Nationally project is supporting the establishment and functioning of mother-baby care points in hospitals to help improve retention of mother-baby pairs and the provision of HIV services.

 |PEPFAR-funded Project Helps Swaziland Labs Earn Their Stars

 by By Manith Hang, Project Coordinator, and Christina Zola, Communications Specialist